sjsu-library/unionist/_template/obj52.md

 volume: '1'
 issue: '2'
-transcription: "<em>Black Laws.—</em>The Charleston Mercury says, that South Carolina has a law identical with thatrecently passed in Connecticut, relating to instructing colored children, andcensures the authorities for its non-execution.
-It seems, therefore, that thelaw savors too much of barbarism, to be enforced, even in the slave holdingState of South Carolina.”<em>N.E.
-Review</em>"
+transcription: "<em>Black Laws.—</em>The Charleston Mercury says, that South Carolina has a law identical with that<br>recently passed in Connecticut, relating to instructing colored children, and<br>censures the authorities for its non-execution.
+It seems, therefore, that the<br>law savors too much of barbarism, to be enforced, even in the slave holding<br>State of South Carolina.”<br><em>N.E.
+Review</em>" Scholarly Notes:
-Scholarly Notes:
 Commentary:
 order: '051'